Danny-sc/Tutorial_2/index.md

 ---
-title: "Case Study -1: An introduction to the Emulatorr package"
+title: "Tutorial 2: An introduction to the main functionalities of the Emulatorr package"
-author: "Danny Scarponi"
+author: "Andy Iskauskas, Danny Scarponi"
 site: bookdown::bookdown_site
 output:
     bookdown::pdf_book: